vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 - Validation: warning-free Debug incremental build; all 21 CTest targets pass (10.79 s).

+## Declare runtime hooks where they are stored

+- Removed eight standalone callback aliases used only by `SequenceRuntime`'s corresponding fields.
+Hook signatures are now visible on the runtime itself;
+  state factories remain closures and execution hooks remain function pointers.
+  The one test naming a callback alias now derives its type from the runtime.
+- Removed nine production lines and eight names from the shared API without changing callback signatures or the typed format adapter.
+- Validation: warning-free full Debug build and all 21 CTest targets pass.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual